of the Immaculate Heart of Mary

 Resolutions: (Possibly you might want to make your own.)

-+ I will be totally committed to the truth.
++ I will be vigilant today.

 Thought for the Day: (To recall your meditation.)